-n.b.
-Update the last line in the CREATE TABLE query and replace with the storage account you created in Hands on Lab 1.

 Click the Submit button to execute the query and wait for the job to complete.

-4.5 Minumum device reading
+4.5 Minimum device reading

-Copy the following query to the editor window to create a table to store minumum device reading values.
+Copy the following query to the editor window to create a table to store minimum device reading values.
 A copy of this statement is stored on the course virtual machine at **C:_CreateMinimumReading.txt**.

+Update the last line in the CREATE TABLE query and replace with the storage account you created in Hands on Lab 1.

 DROP TABLE IF EXISTS MinimumReading; CREATE EXTERNAL TABLE MinimumReading (type string, sensorDateTime string, roomNumber int, maxReading float) row format delimited fields terminated by '\t' lines terminated by '\n' stored as textfile location 'wasb://data@<storage account name>.blob.core.windows.net/output/minimumReading'; INSERT INTO TABLE MinimumReading SELECT mr.type, min(mr.sensorDateTime), min(mr.roomNumber), mr.reading FROM ( SELECT a.type, a.sensorDateTime, a.roomNumber, a.reading from DeviceReadings a JOIN (SELECT type, min(reading) reading FROM DeviceReadings GROUP BY type ) b ON (a.type = b.type and a.reading = b.reading) ) mr GROUP BY mr.type, mr.reading;

-n.b.
-Update the last line in the CREATE TABLE query and replace with the storage account you created in Hands on Lab 1.

 Click the Submit button to execute the query and wait for the job to complete.

 Close the Hive Editor.